 The South Indian food primarily contains rice as a staple food, with the use of spices, pulses, chillies, coconut and indigenous fruits and vegetables like tamarind, bananas, bitter gourd, ginger, garlic, onions, tomatoes, etc.

-South Indian Food is generally classified into six catergories of taste - sweet, sour, salt, bitter, pungent and astringent and South Indian Recipes recommend that you include all of these six tastes in each main meal you eat.
-Each taste has a balancing ability and including some of each provides complete nutrition, minimizes cravings and balances the appetite and digestion.
+South Indian Food is generally classified into six categories of taste – sweet, sour, salt, bitter, pungent and astringent and South Indian Recipes recommend that you include all of these six tastes in each main meal you eat.
+Each taste has a balancing ability and including some of each provides complete nutrition, minimises cravings and balances the appetite and digestion.
+Looking for some Ninja Blender Recipes

 - Sweet (Milk, butter, sweet cream, wheat, ghee (clarified butter), rice, honey)